MiketheChap/worldwidestew/content/events/_index.md

 tags: ["mindfulness", "meditation", "positive psychology"]
 ---

-## 🚀New Sessions Coming Soon!: "AI for the Rest of Us" - A Hands-On Workshop - New classes coming in July and August 2025.
+## 🚀New July and August 2025 Sessions Coming Soon!: "AI for the Rest of Us" - A Hands-On Workshop

 Tired of theoretical AI classes?
 Join me for a practical, interactive workshop focused on using AI tools in your daily life and work!